merkatorgis/docker4gis/docs/README.md

 ### Docker

 Docker runs _containers_ from _images_.
-Containers are processes running in a separate computing environment, like the're started in a freshly created virtual machine dedicated to that specific process.
-So as a container, the process is running in the same predifined context each and every time.
-The context is defined in a Docker _image_, that is stored in a _registry_.
-Whether the container runs on your development laptop, or on your staging server, or on your production server, if it's started from the same image, it'll run in the same context.
+Containers are processes running in a separate computing environment, as if they were started in a freshly created virtual machine, dedicated to that specific process.
+As a container, the process is running in the same predifined context each and every time.
+That context is defined in a Docker _image_, that is stored in a Docker _registry_.
+Whether the container runs on your development laptop, on your staging server, or on your production server, if it's started from the same image, it'll run in the same context.
 This way, apps gain a great level of baked-in robustness and predictability, which are great enablers for  extension and improvement.

 ### docker4gis